 Administrative boundaries

 Statistics may be collected and stored with reference to regional or local government names while the information that defines the spatial boundaries of these areas (geographies) could be maintained in separate mapping datasets.
 Often a national mapping body is responsible for the boundary datasets while specific statistics attributable to these boundaries can be available from elsewhere.
-In these cases the statistics will need to be joined to the boundary dataset using lookups between the statistical dataset and the spatial structure dataset (e.g. area IDs or names).
+In these cases, the statistics will need to be joined to the boundary dataset using lookups between the statistical dataset and the spatial structure dataset (e.g. area IDs or names).
 A number of common national datasets are listed below and give a starting point for data collection activities.

 Geo-referenced data